lui7henrique/event-booster/README.md

    - [ ] Set up alerts for any anomalies in response times or system metrics.
    - [ ] Regularly review and optimize the database and cache configurations based on usage patterns.

-By following this structured approach, you can ensure a comprehensive development and deployment of the referral software tailored for online events, meeting both functional and non-functional requirements.